The website language is now set in:

 Visualisations of two open questions from the survey for LightLock.

 Looking ahead, I want to apply this EA to analyse and visualise data for future initiatives.
 For my Final Bachelor Project, I plan to create at least three impactful data visualisations revealing key insights through my own research.
-My goal is to clearly communicate insights and engage local stakeholders in globally scalable initiatives.
+My goal is to clearly communicate insights and engage local stakeholders.

 Professional Skills